Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Time-dependent diffusion in neuronal tissue

-The {\it structural exponent} $p$ in Eq.~(\ref{Gamma-Gamma}) defines the {\it structural universality class} to which a sample belongs, according to its large-scale structural fluctuations embodied in its correlation function (\ref{Gamma}).
+The structural correlation function can behave qualitatively distinctly at large distances, i.e., small $k$: \be \Gamma(k) \sim k^p\,, \quad k\to 0 \,. \ee The {\it structural exponent} $p$ in Eq.~(\ref{Gamma=kp}) defines the {\it structural universality class} to which a sample belongs, according to its large-scale structural fluctuations embodied by its correlation function (\ref{Gamma}).
 The greater the exponent $p$, the more suppressed are the structural fluctuations at large distances (low $k$); conversely, negative $p$ signify strong disorder, where the fluctuations are stronger than Poissonian (for which $p=0$).
 Hence, $p$ characterizes global structural complexity, taking discrete values robust to local perturbations.
-This enables the classification of the mesoscopic disorder \cite{mesopnas}, and its relation to the Brownian dynamics, as we now explain.
+This enables the classification of mesoscopic disorder \cite{mesopnas}, and its relation to the Brownian dynamics, as we now explain.

 From Eq.~(\ref{Dinst(t)-Gamma}) it directly follows that the time-dependent { instantaneous} diffusion coefficient (\ref{Dinst}) approaches the finite bulk diffusion constant $\Dinf$ as a {\it power law} \be D_{\rm inst}(t) \simeq \Dinf + \mbox{const}\cdot t^{-\vartheta} \,, \quad \vartheta>0 \,, \ee with the {\it dynamical exponent} \cite{mesopnas}: \be \vartheta= (p + d)/2 \ee related to the statistics of large scale structural fluctuations via the structural exponent $p$, and to the spatial dimensionality $d$.